ShotaDeguchi/Cavity_FDM_NumPy/README.md

 ```
 where $\delta$ is the convergence tolerance, set to $\delta = 10^{-6}$.

-The following sumamrizes results at different Reynolds numbers and different resolutions.
+The following summarizes results at different Reynolds numbers and different resolutions.

 | Column name | Description |
 |:---:|:---:|